AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 1. Specify the following information for the list:

     * **Title (Optional): Enter** the title for the list.
-Title needs not be unique and can have special characters and non-english characters.
+Title does not need to be unique and can have special characters and non-english characters.
 Lists are referred by their titles (when available) such as in thumbnails and asset properties.
     * **Name:** The unique name for the list.
 No two assets (text, condition, or list) in any state can exist with the same name.
 In the Name field, you can enter only English language characters, numbers, and hyphens.
 The Name field is automatically populated with the value in the Title field.
 The special characters, spaces, numbers, and non-English characters entered in the Title field are replaced with hyphens in the Name field.
 Although the value in the Title field is automatically copied to the Name, you can edit the value.
     * **Description (Optional)**: Type a description of the asset.
     * **Data Dictionary (Optional)**: Optionally, select the data dictionary to which to connect.
 Only assets that use the same data dictionary as the list, or assets that have no data dictionary assigned, can be added to the list.
 Assigning a data dictionary to a list makes it easier for the person creating a letter template to find the appropriate list.